 Enough talk.
 Lets write our first search algorithm.
 You have seen this algorithm many times as a programmer (its what most of us write) on a daily basis.
 Lets take a look at it and see how we can improve upon it.

 We have all written code like this.
 Especially in the first case where i use a for-loop (you could also use a while loop).
 When performing sequential search you have to loop through everything in order to find your item.
 Its also best to return from your function when the item is found, so the loop does not go all the way to the end (break the loop).
-That does not guarantee that it will be more performant, as you item you are searching for could still be located at the end of the array (in the worse case scenario O(n)).
+That does not guarantee that it will be more performant, as the item you are searching for could still be located at the end of the array (in the worse case scenario O(n)).
 In the code, we have an items array.
 We call a function called itemSearch and pass it a parameter for which item to search.
 If the item is found, we print to the console stating which index the item was found at.
 The function returns a boolean value to the caller.
 So if the item was not found, false is returned to the caller and they can handle the results from there (in our case we are simply outputting a message to the console that the item was not found).

 Now some advice on for-loops.
 They are great, BUT they can be prone to typos.
 You have to somehow be aware of the “i” variable as you loop, and have to write extra pieces of code (like using bracket notation ).
 It can be hard to understand the logic at first glance.
 Just take a look at the code, its verbose.
 Try to stay away from them if you can.
 To be honest for-loops are OLD SCHOOL.
 Again i am not saying don’t use them (as they work).
 I want to say there are better ways to loop through data than using for-loops that might be more beneficial.
 We can take advantage of functional style programming by using some of the built-in array helper methods.
 In this case, i provided code for the same functionality using forEach.
 If you can master array helper methods, trust me you will be able to work with collections of data more easily.
 When writing code for a web app, thats what we do for the most part (work with collections of data – we even build UI based on data).
 Compare the code using forEach versus using the for-loop.
-Its so much shorter and cleaner.
+Its so shorter and cleaner (i could have made it even shorter).
 I hope this is convincing enough.
 Using forEach, we pass in an anonymous function.
 That function gets called for each element in the array.
 So for each element we can check to see if the itemValue is of a certain value.
 We keep doing this until we find what we are looking for.
 Lets take a look at other examples.